uidaholib/main-web-redesign_draft/content/copyright/index.md

 The University of Idaho is committed to respecting the rights of copyright holders and complying with copyright law.

-For further information about copyright, please consult the University of Idaho Faculty Staff Handbook
-<a href="http://www.webpages.uidaho.edu/fsh/5300.html">section 5300</a> and
-<a href="http://www.webpages.uidaho.edu/fsh/6580.html">section 6580</a>.
-You can also contact
+For further information about copyright, please consult the University of Idaho Faculty Staff Handbook <a href="http://www.webpages.uidaho.edu/fsh/5300.html">section 5300</a> and <a href="http://www.webpages.uidaho.edu/fsh/6580.html">section 6580</a>.
-a <a href="mailto:khenrich@uidaho.edu">Copyright Librarian Kristin Henrich</a>, or the
-<a href="http://www.uidaho.edu/general-counsel.aspx">University's Office of General Counsel</a> at (208) 885-6125.
+You can also contact the Library's Copyright Librarian, <a href="mailto:khenrich@uidaho.edu">Kristin Henrich</a>, or consult the <a href="https://www.uidaho.edu/general-counsel">University's Office of General Counsel</a>.